 Illustration 10: Karta of one Hindu Undivided Family comes to India every year for minimum 60 days and maximum 91 days.
-Determine residential status of the Hindu Undivided Family and also that of the Karta for the assessment year 2024-25.
+Determine residential status of the Hindu Undivided Family and also that of the Karta

 Hindu Undivided Family is resident since the Karta has come to India for at least 60 days but the stay of Karta during seven years can be maximum 637 days hence Hindu Undivided Family shall be considered to be resident but not ordinarily resident.